 We will keep you posted on opportunities to take action.

+Various legislation has been proposed and passed through the years that would disincentivize or prevent people with disabilities from voting.
 On June 29, 2011, the Ohio legislature passed House Bill 194, which makes a variety of misguided changes to Ohio’s voting system.
 The bill includes a provision that poll workers are no longer required to assist voters.
 However, the Americans with Disabilities Act still requires poll workers to assist voters with disabilities if they need help completing their ballot.